Open enrollment plan benefits video series

 Narrator:

-If you're already a member—with a registered myuhc.com account—to find a PCP you'll need to go to myuhc.com ------ Sign in to your account. ------ Select find care & costs. -------Then, primary care providers. ------ Network providers will be marked with a green check.
+If you're already a member with a registered account—to find a PCP you'll need to go to my-u-h-c dot com and sign in to your account.
+Select find care.
+Then, primary care providers.
+Providers who are in the network will be marked with a green check.

 Screen visuals: